Estimation and exclusion restrictions in clustered linear models: Asymptotic Gaussianity

 \item Higher-order moment bounds: $\E |\tau' \xi_i|^4 \leq C \| \tau \|^4,$ and $ \E (\tau' (v_i \otimes e_i))^{2 + 2\delta} \leq C \left( \tau' \Phi_i \tau \right)^{1 + \delta}, $ for some $\delta > 0$.\looseness=-1 \end{enumerate} \end{ass}

 The assumptions above ensure two linear CLTs: one for sums of $e_i$ and one for sums of $v_i \otimes e_i$.
 Condition \ref{ass: gaussianity2} guarantees that $(\Sigma_{v,i}^{-1/2} v_i) \otimes (\Sigma_{e,i}^{-1/2} e_i)$ has eigenvalues bounded away from zero, preventing near-degeneracy.
 Condition \ref{ass: gaussianity3} ensures that correlations between $e_i$ and $v_i \otimes e_i$ remain bounded away from one.
-The moment conditions in \ref{ass: gaussianity4} rule out heavy-tailed behavior that could dominate the covariance-based approximation.\looseness=-1
+Condition \ref{ass: gaussianity4} rules out heavy-tailed behavior and strong higher-order dependence that could dominate the covariance-based approximation.\looseness=-1

 \begin{ass} Let $A$ be an $n \times n$ matrix such that \begin{enumerate}[label=(\roman*)] \item $\sum_{i=1}^N(A'\lambda)_i^\prime\Sigma_{e,i}(A'\lambda)_i+\| A\|_F^2\geq cn$;\looseness=-1

 \item $\frac{\max_i\|\Sigma_i\|^2\|A_{ii}\|^2_F}{n}\to 0$ and $\frac{\max_i(A'\lambda)_i^\prime\Sigma_{e,i}(A'\lambda)_i}{n}\to 0$ ;\looseness=-1